 If the alarm is active and latched (eg on radio units), then press RESET to clear the alarm.
-The monitoring will then be suspended until 10 movements are detected (indicating the user safely in bed).
-This allows the monitor to remain dormant in the day, and automatically revert to monitoring at night.
+The monitoring will then be suspended until 10 movements are detected (indicating the user safely in bed) or the Bed Occupancy signal is present.
+This allows the monitor to remain dormant in the day, and automatically revert to monitoring at night or whenever the bed is occupied.